DeNA/Anjin/README.md

 ### 1. Run on play mode in Unity editor (GUI)

-Open the AutopilotSettings file you wish to run in the inspector and click the **Run** button to enter play mode with Autopilot enabled.
+Open the AutopilotSettings file you wish to run in the inspector and click the **Run** button to launch Autopilot.
 After the set run time has elapsed, or as in normal play mode, clicking the Play button will stop the program.

+> [!TIPS]
+> If you start the Autopilot in Edit Mode, so return to Edit Mode when the Autopilot is terminated.
+> If you start the Autopilot in Play Mode, Play Mode will continue even after the autopilot is terminated.

 ### 2. Launch from commandline

-To execute from the commandline, specify the following arguments.
+To launch from the commandline, specify the following arguments.

 ```bash
 $(UNITY) \